Public health guidelines for everyone

 Maintenance of indoor facilities

-Fitness rooms and gyms are disinfected and aired out after each session.
+In orange zones, fitness rooms and gyms are disinfected and aired out after each session.
 The schedule provides time between training sessions or matches for full disinfection when required, depending on the type of physical or sports activity.

-Other guidelines for sports organizations
+Guidelines for sports organizations

 Local or nearby activities are encouraged.
 Travel between regions is permitted, but individuals are asked to ensure that they go straight to the location of the training activity, and to limit any non-essential stops along the way.
 Once they have arrived at the location, the guidelines issued by the public health authorities must be respected.
+At all times, individuals must respect the guidelines that apply in the zone from which they have come.

-Specific guidelines for participants, accompanying persons and employees (sports organizations)
+Specific guidelines for participants and employees

 - Wear a procedure mask.